rgrannell1/polonium/README.md

 passwords made by secure hashing algorithms can be cracked quickly.
 Polonium, or more accurately PBKDF2, uses key-stretching to slow down brute force attacks.

-High iteration counts wastes the attackers time and raises their electric bill, so polonium defaults to 1,000,000 iterations.
+High iteration counts waste the attacker's time and raises their electric bill, so polonium spitefully defaults to a costly 1,000,000 iterations.

- If this is too hard on your battery / device,  set polonium to a cosy 200,000 iterations.
+If this is too hard on your battery / device, set polonium to a cosy number of iteration 200,000 iterations.

 #### - Password Encoding